UnionOfRAD/manual/jp/00_quickstart/blog.md

 Connections::add('default', array('type' =>  'MongoDb', 'database' => 'blog', 'host' => 'localhost'));
 ```

 The first parameter just names the connection something that can be read by people.
-Naming the connection `'default'` means that our Lithium models will use this connection unless otherwise specified.
+Naming the connection `'default'` means that our li3 models will use this connection unless otherwise specified.

 The last parameter is used for connection configuration.
 First specify the`'type'` as either the name of a class (as in the above example) or the namespace containing the `'adapter'`.
-In this case, we tell Lithium we want to use a MongoDB database called `'blog'`.
+In this case, we tell li3 we want to use a MongoDB database called `'blog'`.

 ## MVC Starts with M

-Let's create your first Lithium model.
+Let's create your first li3 model.
 This model will handle domain logic for blog posts.
 Let's create a new file at `/app/models/Post.php`.
 Because we're relying on convention to do the heavy (and monotonous) lifting, the model file itself is short and simple.

 ```php
 namespace app\models;